redbear/STM32-Arduino/README.md

 From the menu, Tools > Board, select RedBear Duo under RedBear IoT Boards.

-Step 5:

-Select the Port under Tools menu.

 Step 6:

-From the menu, File > Examples, select the example "Duo Blink" and upload to the board.
+Select the Port under the Tools menu.

 Step 7:

+From the menu, File > Examples > RedBear_Duo, select the example "Duo_Blink" and upload to the board.

+Step 8:

 The LED on the board is blinking.

 # Known Issues

-1. There are two examples require to associate with an AP or a router in order to function, but if the board fail to join any, it will continue to attempt and will no longer be able to upload any sketch.

-Workaround: Flash the default firmware (RBDuo_ES2-Arduino.bin) using the RBLink to the board to reset it to the default state at this moment.

-2. Arduino IDE 1.6.6 incompatible at this moment.

-3. BLE API is in progress.
+1. BLE API is in progress.